slusarz/dovecot-fts-flatcurve/README.md

 Thanks to:

-- Joan Moreau <jom@grosjo.net>; fts-xapian
+- Joan Moreau <jom@grosjo.net>; [fts-xapian](https://github.com/grosjo/fts-xapian)
-  (https://github.com/grosjo/fts-xapian) was the inspiration to use Xapian as the FTS library, although fts-flatcurve is not directly based on that code
+  was the inspiration to use Xapian as the FTS library, although fts-flatcurve is not based or derived from that code
 - Aki Tuomi <aki.tuomi@open-xchange.com> and Jeff
   Sipek <jeff.sipek@open-xchange.com>; conversations with them directly convinced me to pursue this project